texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Hill County Marriage Records

-In Hill County, Texas, marriage records are official documents that attest to a couple's legal union.
+In Hill County, Texas, marriage records attest to a couple's legal union.
 The Texas Department of State Health Services offers marriage verifications (from 1966 to present) to the members of public to determine whether a marriage was recorded in Texas.
 However, the County Clerk's Office is in charge of these documents, which are deemed vital records under Texas law.
 Since they are public records, most people can access them, while certified copies are given for certain private or legal purposes.
 Marriage licenses and declarations of informal marriage are among these documents.

 Hill County Divorce Records